ElDev1/quiz_game/README.md

-# quiz_game
-quiz game created using vanilla javascript
+## Simple quiz game created using JS vanilla and OOP paradigm